Rigidity of complete self-shrinkers whose tangent planes omit a nonempty set: Proof of the main theorems

 (see \cite{DX}, p.5069, Eq.
-(2.5)) and $A_\beta=0,$ $\beta=2,\ldots,k,$ we have $|\alpha|=|A|$ and
+(2.5)) and $A_\beta=0,$ $\beta=2,\ldots,k,$ we have $\|\alpha\|=\|A\|$ and

-Thus $|A|^2=1/2$ implies that $|\n A|^2=0.$ Therefore $\Sigma^2$ is isoparametric and thus $\Sigma^2=\s^1(\sqrt{2})\times\R$ or $\Sigma^2=\s^2(2).$ \end{proof}
+Thus $\|A\|^2=1/2$ implies that $\|\n A\|^2=0.$ Therefore $\Sigma^2$ is isoparametric and thus $\Sigma^2=\s^1(\sqrt{2})\times\real$ or $\Sigma^2=\s^2(2).$ \end{proof}

-\begin{proof}[Proof of Theorem \ref{theo-4}] If $\Sigma^n$ is a self-expander such that $f=2|{\bf H}|>0,$ and ${\bf H}/|{\bf H}|$ is parallel, then, by Proposition \ref{L-prop},
+\begin{proof}[Proof of Theorem \ref{theo-4}] If $k\geq2,$ $\Sigma^n$ is a self-expander such that $f=2\|{\bf H}\|>0,$ and ${\bf H}/\|{\bf H}\|$ is parallel, then, by Proposition \ref{L-prop},

-If the codimension is one, then $f=\lan X,N\ran=2H.$ Since $H\neq 0,$ we can choose an orientation such that $H>0,$ i.e, $f>0.$ Thus $\LL f\leq 0.$ Since $f$ is bounded below, there exists $m=\inf_{\Sigma^n} f.$ Since $W$ is open, reasoning as in the proof of Theorem \ref{theo-2-1}, we can prove that $m$ is actually a minimum.
+If $k=1$ and $0\in W$, then $f\neq0$ as in the proof of Theorem \ref{theo-2-1} and we can assume $f>0.$ Thus $\LL f\leq 0.$ Since $f$ is bounded below, there exists $m=\inf_{\Sigma^n} f.$ Since $W$ is open and $0\in W$, reasoning as in the proof of Theorem \ref{theo-2-1}, we can prove that $m$ is actually a minimum.
 Therefore, by the Hopf maximum principle, we can see that $f$ is constant, which implies

 but it is impossible, since $f>0.$ \end{proof}